sayedtaban/automated-invoice-error-correction/README.md

 This repository contains the code for an automated invoice processing system using Python, OpenAI's GPT-4o and Pandas.
 The system can process multiple PDF invoices, extract relevant information, perform basic financial analysis, and generate an Excel report.

-For a detailed explanation of the code and concepts, check out [this blog post](https://codeawake.com/blog/invoice-processing).

 ## Structure

 The code is organized into the following files: